necolas/react-native-web/README.md

 ### [`StyleSheet`](docs/apis/StyleSheet.md)

 StyleSheet is a style abstraction that transforms inline styles to CSS on the client or the server.
-It provides a minimal CSS reset.
+It provides a minimal CSS reset targeting elements and pseudo-elements beyond the reach of React inline styles.

 ## Components